Mini Docs

 When to write a doc?

-While you do some work!
+While you do your work!
 Get some notepad and keep notes during the process.
 It keeps the critical info at hand and helps you to select what you should document.

 How to write them?